MicrosoftDocs/azure-dev-docs/articles/ai/augment-llm-rag-fine-tuning.md

 :::image type="content" source="./media/vector-embedding-pipeline-highres.png" alt-text="Diagram depicting the different stages of ingestion of documents, starting with chunking, then post-chunking process steps, then calls to the embedding API, then saving the document chunks as vectorized embeddings into the vector database." :::

 The diagram represents a *data pipeline*.
 The pipeline is responsible for the ingestion, processing, and management of data that the system uses.
-This includes preprocessing data to be stored in the vector database and ensuring that the data that's fed into the LLM is in the correct format.
+The pipeline includes preprocessing data to be stored in the vector database and ensuring that the data that's fed into the LLM is in the correct format.

 The entire process is driven by the notion of an embedding, which is a numerical representation of data (typically words, phrases, sentences, or even entire documents) that captures the semantic properties of the input in a way that can be processed by machine learning models.